3qnexx/nexxPLAY-Flutter/README.md

-# nexxPLAY Flutter Player
+# nexxPLAY Flutter

 ## Features

-Flutter plugin serves as a wrapper for the Android nexxPLAY player, and, combined with the custom code that the "example" app provides, enables next features:
+Flutter plugin serves as a wrapper for the Android nexxPLAY, and, combined with the custom code that the "example" app provides, enables next features:

-- nexxPLAY player native view wrapped with a widget available for use
+- nexxPLAY native view wrapped with a widget available for use
 - Dynamic configuration support
 - Player events observation
 - Fullscreen mode